masudshrabon/CommentReactJSMVC/README.md

 # CommentReactJSMVC
 This project helps to make React components.

+Bootstrap has been also used here a little bit.

 You need to install node.exe to install npm packages.

 The project has been made using gulp and browserify.